Brown Environmental Leadership Lab:

 - Implemented Meatless Mondays in a school cafeteria

 Review students’ final reports on their plans in our digital Action Plan library.

 - All lodging as part of the course

 - Breakfasts, lunches, and dinners

-- Site visits as described in the program description
+- All transportation, field trips and site visits as described in the program description

 Your Program fee does not include:

 - Transportation away from Haffenreffer on Closing Day